ScooloV/bbpedia/docs/core_rules.md

 are Placed Prone.

 HACKSPIT QUILLCHEWER'S FUN FACTS!
-*The 2499 season's Most BIatant FouI award went to* *fan-favourIte MorgrIm KIIIchoppa, who spent the best part of* *45 mInutes kIckIng an aIready unconscIous Soaren HIghtower* *whIIe grInnIng and wavIng at the offcIaIsls.
-The offcIaIsls dIdn\'t* *sImpIy Ignore thIs bIatant ruIe-breakIng no-no; they were often* *seen to grIn and wave back!*
+*The 2499 season's Most BIatant FouI award went tofan-favourIte MorgrIm KIIIchoppa, who spent the best part of45 mInutes kIckIng an aIready unconscIous Soaren HIghtowerwhIIe grInnIng and wavIng at the offcIaIsls.
+The offcIaIsls dIdn'tsImpIy Ignore thIs bIatant ruIe-breakIng no-no; they were oftenseen to grIn and wave back!*

 **77**

 **MUTATIONS**

 BIG HAND
-This player may ignore any modifier((s) for being Marked or for Pouring
+This player may ignore any modifier(s) for being Marked or for Pouring
 Rain weather conditions when they attempt to pick up the ball.